oconnor663/sha256_project/readme.md

 # The SHA-256 Project

-> **Administrative notes:** This is the "Main Project" as described in the
-> course syllabus.
-Time permitting, there may be a second project towards the
-> end of the course, but there may not be time.
-This project (or possibly two
-> projects) will represent 30% of your final grade.
->
-> This project is structured like a large problem set, and it's autograded on
-> Gradescope like a problem set.
-Also like a problem set, **the "no copying
-> code" policy described in Problem Set 1 applies here in full.** The problems
-> below will refer to pages in our book, to standards documents, and to
-> pseudocode, but I've intentionally avoided linking to any actual code, and I
-> recommend that you avoid looking at any code while you do the project.
-If you
-> do decide to look at code, I recommend that you do so only while you're
-> debugging the code you've already written, and you might also consider taking
-> a five minute break in between looking at anyone else's code and writing code
-> yourself.
-As always, getting debugging help from your classmates or at office
-> hours is highly encouraged, but you do need to be defensive about letting
-> anyone copy your code once it's working.
-Unfortunately, we don't have a
-> crystal ball to tell us who wrote what when we enforce this policy.

 In this project we're going to implement SHA-256 ourselves, and then we'll use our implementation to demonstrate a "length extension attack" (see p.
 125 of *Serious Cryptography*).
 To get a sense of scale, take a look at the [SHA-256